thosgood/this-weeks-finds/markdown/week14.md

-semisimple Lie groups, and also show that for all compact semisimple Lie groups the Wilson loop functionals in any faithful representation *do* separate points (this is known for the fundamental representation of SU(n)).
+semisimple Lie groups, and also show that for all compact semisimple Lie groups the Wilson loop functionals in any faithful representation *do* separate points (this is known for the fundamental representation of
+$SU(n)$).
 If I had a bunch of grad students I would get one to do so.

-The following was discussed in an earlier edition of this series, "[week11](week11.html)," but is now available from gr-qc:
+The following was discussed in an earlier edition of this series, "week11", but is now available from gr-qc:

 5) An algebraic approach to the quantization of constrained systems: finite dimensional examples, by Ranjeet S. Tate, (Ph.D.
 Dissertation,